marcduranxanco/super-php-stack/README.md

 - - Opcional: `git branch -D docker-laravel-mysql`

 - Create the .env file from the .env.example and set the variables (for the `project` and for `docker` variables)
-- Copy or create the project on the app folder (composer create-project symfony/skeleton PROJECT_NAME) or if you don't have composer in your system, you can use the composer container and makefile make create (it will use the PROJECT_NAME from .env)
+- Replace the environtment variables (note that NAME_PROJECT must be the same on all .env files)
+- Create the project in the root folter with:
+  - Symfony: `composer create-project symfony/skeleton PROJECT_NAME`
+  - Laravel: `composer create-project laravel/laravel PROJECT_NAME`
-- Add the phpunit to the project: composer require --dev phpunit/phpunit and composer install
+- Add the phpunit to the project: `composer require --dev phpunit/phpunit` and `composer install`
-- Create the project with `make create`
 - Set up the project with `make setup` [WARNING] - This environtment is for development purposes.
 This command, makes unsafe environtment for security
 - Start the project `make up`

 ## Update the database environtment variables
 ```